Standardized test: Teaching to the test

 Performance-based pay is the idea that teachers should be paid more if the students perform well on the tests, and less if they perform poorly.
+When teachers or schools are rewarded for better performance on tests, then those rewards encourage teachers to "teach to the test" instead of providing a rich and broad curriculum.
+In 2007 a qualitative study done by Au Wayne demonstrated that standardized testing narrows the curriculum and encourages teacher-centered instruction instead of student-centered learning.
 New Jersey Governor Chris Christie proposed educational reform in New Jersey that pressures teachers not only to "teach to the test," but also have their students perform at the potential cost of their salary and job security.
 The reform called for performance-based pay that depends on students' performances on standardized tests and their educational gains.